-Bautista was also a key figure in the club’s historic run in 2010 to the final of the prestigious Copa Libertadores during his second stint with the club under former Chivas USA Head Coach Jose Luis “Güero” Real.
+A standout and fan favorite in Mexico’s Primera Division, he helped lead the Rebaño Sagrado to two finals, including the 2006 title under the guidance of former Mexican National Team Head Coach Jose Manuel de la Torre.
+The six-foot forward was also a key figure in Guadalajara’s historic run in 2010 to the final of the prestigious Copa Libertadores during his second stint with the club under former Chivas USA Head Coach Jose Luis “Güero” Real.

-Bautista also served stints with Chiapas FC as well as Queretaro FC and arrives to the Rebaño Angelino from Atletico San Luis.
+Bautista also served stints with Chiapas FC as well as Queretaro FC and joins the Rebaño Angelino from Atletico San Luis.